aliceperez/pixel2html/README.md

 # Task Manager

-Gulp
+For minify css file i used Gulp

 # CSS framework

-  bootstrap
+  Bootstrap is the best grid system for me

 # Prepocessor

-  sass
+  For css superpower i used sass

 # Animations

-  animate.css
+  A little animation on submit button with animate.css

 # Form validation

-  parsley.js
+ For an easy and fast form validation i used parsley.js